matgat/lltool/readme.md

 * Text file encoding: `UTF-8` it's the only sane choice
   _Rationale: `8-bit ANSI` must be finally dropped because
               incomplete, ambiguous and not portable.
-              All the others (`UTF-16`, `UTF-32`), for
-              these mostly `ASCII` sources, have only
-              disadvantages: huge waste of space and
-              cache, endianness, less compatible with
-              old tools. `UTF-16` is the worst choice of all, combining the previous drawbacks
-              with having a variable number of codepoints_
+              `UTF-32` is a huge waste of space and cache (at least with files that are mostly `ASCII`), with the disadvantage of having to deal with endianness and to be less compatible with old tools.
+              I'm not considering at all `UTF-16`, the worst possible choice because combines all the drawbacks of the others with a very little gain_
 * Line breaks should be finally uniformed to _unix_ (`LF`, `\n`)
-  _Rationale: No technical reason for two-chars `\r\n` lines breaks,
+  _Rationale: No technical reason for two-chars `\r\n` lines breaks
-              unless supporting ancient teletype devices, this just introduces avoidable waste of space, (parsing) time and annoyances when using different operating systems_
+              nowadays, this just introduces avoidable annoyances
+              porting on different platforms and a useless waste of space and time_
 * Mind the case of file names
   _Rationale: `Windows` users often don't pay attention if a file
               has a lowercase or uppercase name, but the rest of